eyedeekay/i2p-browser-for-cheaters/README.md

 # i2p-browser-for-cheaters

 The path of least resistance to a Linux-only i2p browser.
 Modifies a tor browser and spits out a tar.gz.

+Since this got a little attention, I figure I should explain what I did here for good measure.
+All it does it take the standard Tor Browser Bundle, removes the Torbutton and TorLauncher plugins, and HTTPS everywhere(for now, until I learn more about HTTPS everywhere rulesets and how they work/worked with i2p).
+Then it downloads a configuration file from PurpleI2P: https://github.com/PurpleI2P/i2pdbrowser/raw/master/linux/build/preferences/syspref.js and sets it as the profile preferences in the TorBrowser instead.
+Then it renames a few files from something like start-tor-browser to start-i2p-browser and zips it back up.

+From there, it can be run from the working directory, run in the Docker container used to build it(look in the Makefile)

+So I cheated.
+Like it says in the title.
+I took a bunch of shortcuts and it's not as good as it should be.
+Torbutton doesn't just talk to Tor, for instance, it guarantees configuration settings as well.
+Ideally, an application would talk to Torbutton on an i2p router's behalf in roughly the same manner as Tor.
+If one wants to, at some point, create an i2p browser bundle, then one will need something like TorLauncher to make sure that i2p starts.
+And I'm not at all sure what i2p's plans for HTTPS are yet, but I'm aware of some.
+I don't change the NoScript configuration and frankly, I find Firefox in general a little complicated and hard to configure.
+There is plenty I could have missed.
+I made this because I needed something like it and didn't particularly like the other options.
+Mostly that they were based on old versions of TorBrowser mostly.
+Which makes me nervous about the config file I pulled.
+This is, at best, a short term solution in early development for now.

 In the spirit of this being a total rip-off, here's the story of a nameless hero.